 - Show the video “Speak Up: The NLRA Explained” to demonstrate to employees that you know the law, will adhere to the law and want to share factual versus emotional information.
 (Unions operate a lot on emotions)

-- Also, show the video “Little Card, Big Trouble” which educates employees on the real power of the union authorization card (can be shown first if you think a number of cards have been signed)
+- Also, show the video “Little Card, Big Trouble” which educates employees on the real power of the union authorization card.
+(This can be shown first if you think a number of cards have been signed)

 - Show a video on the “Cost of Unionization” so employees understand the real and full financial impact of unions on their paycheck, the company and communities

 - Additionally, share a video on “Decertification” to explain the process and how difficult it is to end unionization once it’s in place, combatting the “just give us a try” mentality